-This position provides the workforce for: fire suppression on state and private lands; implementing the prescribed fire program for ecosystem management; fire prevention and fire training efforts: maintenance and use of equipment; maintenance of roads and bridges and assisting with implementation of forestry and other uses of state land such as forest cultivation work and regeneration surveys.
+This position provides the workforce for: fire suppression on state and private lands; implementing the prescribed fire program for ecosystem management; fire prevention and fire training efforts; maintenance and use of equipment; maintenance of roads and bridges and assisting with implementation of forestry and other uses of state land such as forest cultivation work and regeneration surveys.

-26. In your opinion, what are the minimum education and experience qualifications needed to perform the essential functions of this position.
+26. What are the minimum education and experience qualifications needed to perform the essential functions of this position.